An Urgent Warning

 [Photo by Traworld Official on Unsplash]

 arrival on the clouds of Heaven.”
-If his Assembly can be overcome by Satan’s army of deceivers, it will be destroyed from within.
+If his Assembly can be overcome by Satan’s deceivers, it will be destroyed from within.

 Jesus began with a warning: “Beware lest anyone deceive you.”
 Liars and charlatans will come in his name and “deceive MANY.”
 Likewise, “MANY false prophets” will appear among his followers, not just a few, targeting the “elect” of God.
 In the passage, the stress is on the Greek term translated as “many” - (Matthew 24:4-11, 24:23-24, 24:26).

 Their deceptive teachings will include false information about the return of the “Son of Man.”
-False prophets will claim that he “is here” or “there,” or that he is “in the wilderness” or “IN THE SECRET CHAMBERS.”
-Some will set false expectations about the imminence of his return by claiming that the “season has drawn near” - (Matthew 24:23-26, Luke 21:8).
+False prophets will claim that he “is here” or “there,” or that he is “in the wilderness” or “in the secret chamber.”
+They will set false expectations about the imminence of his return by claiming that the “season has drawn near” - (Matthew 24:23-26, Luke 21:8).

 Disciples will “hear of wars and reports of wars,” and deceivers will point to conflicts between nations, earthquakes, and similar calamities, both natural and manmade, as “signs,” evidence of the rapidly approaching “end.”

 Nevertheless, as Jesus stated, the “end is not yet.”
-Such common events cannot be used to calculate the timing of the end.
+Such common events cannot be used to calculate its timing.
 Nor did Jesus say that their frequency or intensity would increase in the “last days.”
 Wars, plagues, earthquakes, and famines have been common occurrences throughout human history.
 What sets one war or earthquake apart from all others, prophetically speaking? - (Matthew 24:4-6).

 TIMES AND SEASONS